On the (Non-)Robustness of Two-Layer Neural Networks in Different Learning Regimes: Preliminaries

-We consider the following regression setup, originally studied by~\citet{Ghorbani19}.
+We consider the following regression setup proposed in Ghorbani et al ~\cite{Ghorbani19}.
 Let~$B$ be a fixed $d \times d$ psd matrix and let $b_0 \in \mathbb R$ be a fixed unknown scalar.
 Consider the following quadratic target model

 We assume the input data is distributed according to $N(0,I_d)$, the standard Gaussian distribution in $d$ dimensions.
 Thus, the structure of the problem of learning the ground-truth function $f_\star$ in \eqref{eq:truemodel} is completely determined by the unknown $d \times d$ matrix $B$.
 We assume an idealized scenario where the learner has access to an infinite number of iid samples of the form $(x,f_\star(x))$ with $x \sim N(0,I_d)$.
-Even under this simplification, we shall put to light a number of interesting phenomena which reveal a fundamental tradeoff between generalization (or approximation error) and robustness to (possibly adversarial) input perturbations.
+For simplicity of analysis, we will further assume as in \cite{Ghorbani19} that the ground-truth function $f_\star$ defined in \eqref{eq:truemodel} is centered, i.e $\mathbb E_{x \sim N(0,I_d)}[f_\star(x)] = 0$.
+This forces the offset $b_0$ to be equal to $-\trace(B)$.